muhammadimran021/Marvel/README.md

 # Marvel Characters

-'Marvel characters' is a simple application to display information about the characters of the marvel universe.
-It uses different patterns and libraries from modern android development, such as Material3, MVVM, unidirectional data flow, coroutines, Dagger Hilt, view binding, and others.
+'Marvel characters' is a simple application to display information about the characters of the Marvel universe.

+It uses different patterns and libraries from modern android development, such as Material 3, MVVM, unidirectional data flow, coroutines, Dagger Hilt, view binding, and others.

 It contains two screens.
 One shows a list of characters and another with detailed information about a specific character.
 Both screens are implemented using fragments:

 - [`CharacterListFragment`]()
 - [`CharacterDetailFragment`]()

 A fragment does not know anything about the other fragment.
-There is a host activity in charge of managing the navigation implementing the [`HomeNavigator`]() interface.
+There is a host activity in charge of managing the navigation by implementing the [`HomeNavigator`]() interface.
 This is how the navigation is done when clicking on a character item to show the item detail.

 **Contents**